AngleSharp/anglesharp.github.io/_docs/Migration.md

 layout: doc
 section: Documentation
 ---
+## 0.12 to 0.13

+### Task Event Loop

+The default event loop has been moved out of AngleSharp.
+You'll find an event loop implementation in `AngleSharp.Js`, however, in most cases you'll need care unless you directly required it for some reason (unlikely).

+### Cookies

+To better utilize cookies the provided functionality from `AngleSharp.Io` has been named `WithCookies`.
+To avoid a naming conflict the default implementation is now called ` WithDefaultCookies`, just like other `WithDefault...` methods.

+If you use the existing `WithCookies` helper then either also install the `AngleSharp.Io` package (the contained cookie container is much better!) or rename your configuration set up of cookies to `WithDefaultCookies`.

+### Asynchronous Events

+Most events in the DOM are actually asynchronous.
+This was previously not correctly implemented.
+If you use events from C# you'll potentially need to await them now properly.
+In most cases you'll not feel any difference though.

+## 0.11 to 0.12

+For this change we do not expect any migration work unless a custom implementation of `IElement` has been done (unlikely).

 ## 0.10 to 0.11

 This release follows the spirit of 0.10 an prepares for the 1.0 later this year.
 There are mainly additions, but also one important breaking change: We removed everything that is related to AngleSharp.Xml.
 This is now part of separate library called AngleSharp.Xml.